3 TopTactics to connect with Big Speckled Trout along Florida's Treasure Coast

 Speckled Trout grow larger along the treasure coast for the single reason that over 80% of the anglers never even see them and simply overlook the opportunity.
 Gator trout look to nutrient rich areas where they can quickly feed with minimal effort, typically sitting on the edge of a grass flat, hanging tight to a dock piling, or waiting patiently on the edge of a mangrove tree line.

-The spotted markings placed along the back of speckled trout provide them with great camouflage and allow them to seamlessly blend in with many variety of saltwater environments.
+The spotted markings placed along the back of speckled trout provide them with great camouflage and allow them to seamlessly blend in with a variety of saltwater environments.
 Big speckled trout shrewdly utilize the excellent counter shading which provides them with a very stealthy approach when stalking their prey.

 "GATOR SIZE" Speckled Trout at times miss their intended target and are happy to stun their food first.
+Almost like the porpoises do when they have a redfish or speckled trout in their jaws and proceed to maliciously play with their catch.

 Mega SIZE Speckled Trout routinely sit near grass beds motionless, patiently waiting for prey to come across their path and in one swift motion will completely stun their victim and proceed to inhale the unsuspecting forage.